wikilinks/neleval/doc/commands/prepare-conll-coref.rst

 ``neleval prepare-conll-coref``
 -------------------------------

-Import format from CoNLL coreference for evaluation
+Import format from CoNLL 2011-2 coreference shared task for evaluation

+Note that CoNLL coreference is not the same as the CoNLL-AIDA named entity disambiguaiton annotations.

 Usage summary
 .............